nextflow-io/nextflow/docs/script.md

 # Scripts

 Nextflow is a workflow language that runs on the Java virtual machine (JVM).
-Nextflow's syntax is very similar to [Groovy](https://groovy-lang.org/), a scripting language for the JVM, but Nextflow is specialized for writing computational pipelines in a declarative manner.
+Nextflow's syntax is very similar to [Groovy](https://groovy-lang.org/), a scripting language for the JVM.
+However, Nextflow is specialized for writing computational pipelines in a declarative manner.
 See {ref}`syntax-page` for a full description of the Nextflow language.

 Nextflow scripts can also make full use of the Java and Groovy standard libraries.
 See {ref}`stdlib-page` for more information.